OSGeo/grass/CONTRIBUTING.md

 git add file2
 ```

-* Commit the change:
+* Commit the change (first word is the module name):

 ```
-git commit -m "Added a new feature"
+git commit -m "module: added a new feature"
 ```

 ### Pushing changes to GitHub